wiktor-bandura/intentions-menagment-app/README.md

 ## Setup

 To run this project install it locally using 'npm install' command.
-You also have to get you're own Google Firebase account to get 'firebase.config.js' file and configure Firestore and Authentification ;)
+You also have to get your own Google Firebase account to get 'firebase.config.js' file and configure Firestore and Authentification ;)

 I put below some helpful commands to work with project.